-Now is your chance to ensure they receive the accolade they deserve.
+Now is your chance to propose they receive the accolade they deserve.

-Soft Matter is pleased to announce that nominations are now being accepted for its Soft Matter Lectureship 2015.
-This annual lectureship was established in 2009 to honour an early-stage career scientist who has made a significant contribution to the soft matter field.
+Nominations are currently being accepted for the 2012 Soft Matter Lectureship.
+This annual Lectureship was established by the journal in 2009 to honour a younger scientist who has made a significant contribution to the soft matter field.

 To be eligible for the Soft Matter Lectureship, the candidate should be in the earlier stages of their scientific career, typically within 15 years of attaining their doctorate or equivalent degree, and will have made a significant contribution to the field.

-The award recipient will be presented with the award at one of the three award lectures.
+The recipient will be presented with the Lectureship at one of the three lectures.
 They will also be asked to contribute a lead article to the journal and will have their work showcased on the back cover of the issue in which their article is published.

-The recipient of the award will be selected and endorsed by the Soft Matter Editorial Board.
+The recipient of the Lectureship will be selected and endorsed by the Soft Matter Editorial Board.

-Those wishing to make a nomination should send details of the nominee, including a brief C.V. (no longer than 2 pages A4) together with a letter (no longer than 2 pages A4) supporting the nomination, to the Soft Matter Editorial Office by 6th March 2015.
-Self-nomination is not permitted.
+Those wishing to make a nomination should send details of the nominee, including a brief C.V. (no longer than 2 pages A4) together with a letter (no longer than 2 pages A4) supporting the nomination, to the Soft Matter Editorial Office (email@example.com) by 31 March 2012.
+Self nomination is not permitted.